D1rektX/Ghidra-to-LLVM/README.md

 - Save file
 - Restart any open terminal windows for changes to take effect

-### 2. Edit g2llvm.py
+### 2. Edit config.json

-The script requires you to provide the location of two files (absolute path):
-- ghidra_headless_loc = "/PATH/TO/ghidra_9.1.1_PUBLIC/support/analyzeHeadless"
-- prj_dir = "/PATH/TO/GhidraProjects/"
+Fill out the config.json file with the corresponding paths.

 ## Usage
 To run the the tool, simply run the g2llvm.py script.
 It takes a single mandatory argument, the target executable.